mmer547/OradAS/README.md

 2024/03/30 : Version 1.2 release.
 Additional functionality for specifying the number of parallel calculation CPUs.

-2024/03/30 : Version 1.3 release.Fixed problem with fixed OpenRadioss installation path.
+2024/12/28 : Version 1.3 release.Fixed problem with fixed OpenRadioss installation path.

+2024/12/28 : Version 1.4 release.Solves a problem where calculations cannot be executed outside the C drive.

 ## requirement